TSI Speech+ & other speaking calculators

-This was the first speaking calculator and a very early use of speech synthesis in a consumer product.
+This was the first commercial hand-held speaking calculator and a very early use of speech synthesis in a consumer product.

-Dale Hill has put a video of a Speech+ calculator in operation on YouTube, so that you are able to hear it there.
+Dale Hill has put a video of a Speech+ calculator in operation on YouTube, so that you are able to hear it in operation.

 Child's Teaching Speaking Calculator